tefkah/thesis-writing/Archive/Notes on Shechs Description of FQHE.md

 ctime: 20210216120554
 ---

-# notes on Shechs description of FQHE
+# Notes on Shechs Description of FQHE

 # Context